 I’m Emma Kate Farley.
-I design silver nature jewellery inspired by nature and British Wildlife.
-My jewellery supports my work helping to save our declining wild hedgehogs.
+I design silver nature jewellery inspired by nature and British wildlife.
+My handmade jewellery supports my work helping to save our declining wild hedgehogs.
 Since 2012, I have been a hedgehog rehabilitator.
 I nurse sick and injured wild hedgehogs and release them back to the wild.
 I am also a passionate wildlife gardener and have created a York wildlife garden that I use to help inspire people to garden for insects and wildlife.

 Hedgehog numbers are in dramatic decline in the UK due to a whole range of factors including habitat loss, habitat fragmentation and dangers like roads and ponds.

-I have returned well over 450 hedgehogs back to the wild so far.
+I have returned thousands of hedgehogs back to the wild so far.
 The hedgehogs come in with all sorts of problems – orphaned, injured, sick, underweight, strimmed, wounded, stuck in netting, full of internal parasites…. and each one is treated individually, being referred to a vet if necessary.
 Once they are fully better, I find them a suitable location back in the wild.
 Often this is where they came from but, if the site is unsuitable, then they are relocated.
 You can read more about a day in the life of my hedgehog rescue here.